Table of Contents

 At first, the seminiferous tubules do not have a lumen.
-However, the septum of the tubules contains Sertoli cells, consisting of germinal epithelium, next to the immigrated primordial germ cells.
+However, the septum of the tubules contains Sertoli cells, which consisting of germinal epithelium, next to the immigrated primordial germ cells.
 The Sertoli cells inhibit the germ cells, now called spermatogonia, from entering the prophase of meiosis.
-They produce the so-called anti-Müllerian hormone (AMH), a glycoprotein, which influences the development of the genital ducts.
+They produce the anti-Müllerian hormone (AMH), a glycoprotein that influences the development of the genital ducts.

-Furthermore, this is where the testosterone-producing Leydig cells are found.
-They are intermediate cells, which have developed from mesenchyme and are of essential importance for further genital development due to their production of testosterone.
-With the onset of puberty and the further development of the germ cells, the tubules are canalized.
+This is also where the testosterone-producing Leydig cells are found.
+These are intermediate cells, which have developed from mesenchyme and are essential in the further development of genitals, due to their ability to produce testosterone.
+With the onset of puberty and further development of the germ cells, the tubules are canalized.

 When the mesonephros regresses, parts of its tubules remain.
-These are referred to as efferent ducts of the epididymis and they are connected to the rete testis.
-As when the mesonephros was producing urine, they have access to the mesonephric duct or Wolffian duct, which transforms into the epididymal duct.
+These tubules are referred to as efferent ducts of the epididymis and are connected to the rete testis.
+When the mesonephros produces urine, they have access to the mesonephric duct or Wolffian duct, which transforms into the epididymal duct.

-The development of the ovaries is slower than the development of the testicles.
-It likewise begins with the ingrowth of primary sex cords from the germinal epithelium into the mesenchyme.
-Just as with the development of the testicle, a rete ovaris forms, which, however, normally completely regresses.
-Also, a tunica albuginea is formed in the ovary, but this is significantly thinner than in the testicle.
+The development of ovaries is usually slower than the development of testicles.
+Similar to the development of testicles, it begins with the inward growth of the primary sex cords from the germinal epithelium into the mesenchyme.
+Just as with the development of testicles, the rete ovarii form and usually regress completely.
+Also, a tunica albuginea is formed in the ovary but is significantly thinner than in the testicle.

-In the 12th week, additional, so-called secondary sex cords start to grow.
-They do not grow as deeply into the mesenchyme and separate a cortical from a medullary area, The oogonia, the germinal cells that have immigrated, proliferate greatly within this cortex.
+In the 12th week, additional secondary sex cords start to grow.
+However, they do not grow as deeply into the mesenchyme and separate the cortical from the medullary area.
+The oogonia, the germinal cells that have immigrated, proliferate greatly within this cortex.

-In the 16th week, the sex cords begin to lose their coherence and they form cell clusters, which surround the individual oogonia as flat follicular epithelium cells.
-The oogonia have been developing to primary oocytes since the 13th week.
-The complex formed from an oocyte and the surrounding layer of follicular epithelium is called a primordial follicle.
+In the 16th week, the sex cords begin to lose their coherence and form cell clusters, which surround the individual oogonia as flat follicular epithelium cells.
+The oogonia begin developing into primary oocytes from the 13th week.
+The complex formed from an oocyte and the surrounding layer of the follicular epithelium is called a primordial follicle.

-In the prenatal period, numerous primordial follicles form.
+During the prenatal period, numerous primordial follicles form.
 However, a lot of these follicles regress before birth.
-At birth, roughly two million oocytes are present in the ovary.
+At birth, roughly 2 million oocytes are present in the ovary.
 Postnatally, no more oocytes are created.
-The oocytes are kept in the diplotene of the prophase until puberty.
+The oocytes are kept in the diplotene stage of the prophase until puberty.

 Development of the Genital Ducts

 Initially, the development of the genital duct likewise exhibits a sexually indifferent stage.
-During this stage, the Mullerian ducts or paramesonephric ducts develop out of epithelium laterally of the Wolffian ducts.
-At the end of the seventh week, they fuse caudally to form the utero-vaginal canal, and are connected to the dorsal wall of the urogenital sinus.
-This is where the so-called sinus tubercle or Mullerian tubercle develops.
-The influence of testosterone, emanating from the Leydig cells and the anti-Mullerian hormone emanating from the Sertoli cells, is crucial for further gender-specific development.
+During this stage, the Mullerian ducts or paramesonephric ducts develop out of the epithelium lateral to the Wolffian ducts.
+At the end of the 7th week, they fuse caudally to form the uterovaginal canal and are connected to the dorsal wall of the urogenital sinus.
+This is where the sinus tubercle or Mullerian tubercle develops.
+The influence of testosterone, emanating from the Leydig cells and AMH emanating from the Sertoli cells, is crucial for further sex-specific development.

-- the epididymal duct: from the proximal sections of the Wolffian duct
+- epididymal duct: from the proximal sections of the Wolffian duct

-- the deferent duct: from the distal sections of the Wolffian duct
+- deferent duct (vas deferens): from the distal sections of the Wolffian duct

-- the seminal vesicle: from epithelial budding, directly in front of the entrance to the cloaca
+- seminal vesicle: from epithelial budding, directly in front of the entrance to the cloaca

-- the ejaculatory duct: from the section between the junction of the seminal vesicle and the urethra
+- ejaculatory duct: from the section between the junction of the seminal vesicle and the urethra

 The prostate develops out of the epithelium of the urethra by growing into the attached mesenchyme.
 This also forms the smooth muscles of the prostate.
-The bulbourethral glands, or Cowper’s glands, develop in the same way; they are epithelial buddings of the urethra, which grow into the surrounding mesenchyme.
+The bulbourethral glands, or Cowper’s glands, develop in the same way; they are epithelial buddings of the urethra that grow into the surrounding mesenchyme.

-Under the influence of anti-Mullerian hormone, the Mullerian ducts regress almost completely.
-Frequent remains are:
+Under the influence of AMH, the Mullerian ducts regress almost completely.
+Frequent remains are the: